Will-Robin/DataBinder/README.md

 topologies).

 See `test.py` and `example_data` for the functionality covered in this package.

+API documentation is also available in the `doc` folder (once you have the files on your computer, open `docs/index.html` in your web browser).

 Topological information is represented as a series of transformations, represented as, for example: